 The fundamental component of any digital analytics measurement plan is to define the goals.
-Accurately configured goals enable Analytics to offer critical information to companies, as the quantity of conversions and conversion rate for website or app.
+Accurately configured goals enable Analytics to offer critical information to companies, such as the number of conversions and conversion rate for a website or app.
 With the lack of such information, it is highly improbable to examine the effectiveness of a company’s marketing campaigns and overall online business.

 Types of Google Analytics Goals